bodowinter/birminghamr_mixed_models/README.md

 # birminghamr_mixed_models
 example of a mixed poisson regression analysis (korean dyad data)

 We'll use this markdown file for the hands-on session.
-The data is taken from Korean dyadic interactions in two conditions: A) speaking with a friend and B) speaking with a professor.
+The data is taken from Korean dyadic interactions in two conditions:

+- A) speaking with a friend
+- B) speaking with a professor.

 The model we'll fit estimates the count of honorifics for both of these conditions, with the expectation that speakers will use more honorifics when speaking with the professor.
 A mixed model is needed because there are repeated samples per participant as well as repeated samples per item.
 This mixed model will be a mixed Poisson regression model because the main response variable is a count variable.